All of these pages present statements made by the followers of Rudolf Steiner

 If you don’t believe in clairvoyance, and voodoo in colors, and bonzo rules (no blue-red carpets!) — Waldorf might not bring brightness into your life.

 “In early civilizations the mass of people lived in a child-like state and were guided and directed by personalities who in some respects were more mature, i.e., the priests and kings.
-These in turn were guides by spiritual beings — gods — and were what is known as ‘initiates,’ by which is meant that they had direct experience of a supersensible world.” — Waldorf educator Roy Wilkinson, TEACHING HISTORY, Vol. 1.
+These in turn were guided by spiritual beings — gods — and were what is known as ‘initiates,’ by which is meant that they had direct experience of a supersensible world.” — Waldorf educator Roy Wilkinson, TEACHING HISTORY, Vol. 1.
 (Rudolf Steiner College Press, 2000), p.
 4.

 This summarizes a portion of humanity’s evolution as described by Rudolf Steiner.
-Steiner’s account hinges on the concept of occult knowledge — secret knowledge of the spirit realm possessed by only a few “mature” human beings, aka initiates.
+Steiner’s account hinges on the concept of occult knowledge — secret knowledge of the spirit realm possessed by only a few advanced or “mature” human beings, aka initiates.
 Many ancient societies were indeed built upon such ideas, which have largely become obsolete in the modern world.
 But such ideas live on in the Waldorf belief system, which accepts them as objectively revealed Truth.

 When Waldorf teachers convey such “facts” to their students, openly or indirectly, they are teaching the kids Anthroposophy, not history.